ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 ## 🎉 Show Description

-TODO: Step into the fascinating world of language learning with "Quick Arabic," where your host Omega Ba guides you through an illuminating conversation featuring two diverse guests: one thriving in the vibrant culture of an Arabic household, and another embarking on the Arabic learning journey from a different perspective.
+Step into the fascinating world of language learning with "Quick Arabic," where your host Omega Ba guides you through an illuminating conversation featuring two diverse guests: one thriving in the vibrant culture of an Arabic household, and another embarking on the Arabic learning journey from a different perspective.
 Through heartfelt stories and practical advice, listeners are invited to embark on a captivating journey through the intricate pathways of Arabic acquisition.

 In this episode, our guests delve deep into their personal and academic motivations for mastering Arabic, recounting their most memorable encounters and sharing the valuable lessons they've learned along the way.